Skip to content

 • Multi-layer Authentication:

-• WebSocket authentication for terminal connections
+• WebSocket authentication with token validation

 • Secure by Default: Requires HTTPS and authentication to function